das2000sidd/challenge/README.md

 2. A common problem with shared filesystems is a disk quota overflow.
 This can be due to 1) a large combined size on disk or 2) too many files present on disk.
 We would like to help users who encounter this problem to locate the problematic files/directories.
 Write a command to sort all subdirectories of level `n` (`n` determined by the user) by their human-readable size.
 Write another command to sort all subdirectories of level `n` according to the number of files they contain.
 3. A user wants to install an `R` package and gets the following [error log](data/error.log).
 What is likely to cause the error and how can they solve it?

+The most important error message in that error log is :

+unrecognised command line option ‘-std=c++11’

+This prevents compilation of the subsequent packages being installed and is due to an old gcc compiler being used which is not compatible with the version of compiler required for the tools being used.
+A possible resolution would to update to the latest version of the gcc compiler.

 4. A user is running commands like this one `cat file1 <(cut -d " " -f 1-15,17,18 file2) > file3`.
 What does this command do?
 It runs fine on the command line, but then the user includes it into a file with other commands, saves it and runs `chmod +x` on it.
 However, that line of code throws the following error : `syntax error near unexpected token '('`.
 What has the user forgotten?

+This command appends file2 to the end of file1.

+The user gets the error because he has forgotten to escape the brackets with a backslash.

 5. A collaborator has sent you [this script](data/EasyQCWrapper.sh).
 It is a wrapper for a bioinformatics software called `EasyQC`.
 Running it, you get the following error:

     ```bash